Load balancer options in GKE on Bare Metal

-If you choose manual load balancing, Anthos clusters on bare metal does not deploy load balancers.
+If you choose manual load balancing, GKE on Bare Metal does not deploy load balancers.
 This allows more flexibility than bundled load balancing and there are no L2 network requirements.

 You must configure your control plane nodes' VIPs on an external load balancer before installing the cluster.
 After installation, you must pick a load balancing solution for Kubernetes Services and Ingresses.